 Faculty Research Interests

-Research in the sciences at Gonzaga University covers a wide range of topics at the cutting edge of science, not just in the traditional definitions of the disciplines, but at the interface of biology, chemistry and physics as well.
-Below you will find short descriptions of the individual research interests and/or available projects in faculty labs.
-If you are interested in any of these projects, or even if you simply have questions, please contact the faculty member directly.
+Research in the sciences at Gonzaga University covers a broad range of topics.
+In addition to the traditional definitions of the disciplines, we offer cutting-edge research at the interface of biology, chemistry, mathematics and physics.
+Below you will find short descriptions of the individual research interests and/or projects in faculty labs.

-For more independent research opportunities, check out our neighbors across the river at WSU-Spokane, particularly in the College of Medical Sciences (http://spokane.wsu.edu/admissions/medical-Sciences ) and the College of Pharmacy.
+For more independent research opportunities, check out our neighbors across the river at WSU-Spokane, particularly in the College of Medical Sciences and the College of Pharmacy.
 Not all WSU faculty can take a research student but all welcome the chance to talk about their research so feel free to contact them regarding possible opportunities.

 If your research will make use of the Gonzaga Greenhouse, you will find more information here.